Investing Fees could cost you your early retirement!

 Issuance and redemption fees

-There is another kind of that you need to be very careful about, issuance and redemption fees!
+There is another fee you must be very careful about, issuance and redemption fees!

 An issuance fee is a fee that is paid when you buy shares of a mutual fund (or another investment).
 And a redemption fee is a fee that is paid when you sell shares of a mutual fund (or another investment).